StarGate01/redsat/README.md

 ## Containers and their sources
 - Radio
-    - gnuradio: Base image for radio related software, builds gnuradio from source.
+    - gnuradio: Base image for radio related software, builds GNU Radio from source.
         - [GNU Radio](https://www.gnuradio.org/)
         - [Boost](https://www.boost.org/)
     - receiver: Receives a signal from a SDR device or an audio interface (useful for piping a stream across system boundaries) and saves it to a file, along with TLE and geodata.